Who Wants to Be a Millionaire (American game show): 10th Anniversary Celebration

 On August 18, 2009, New York City resident Nik Bonaddio appeared on the program, winning $100,000 with the help of the audience and later, his expert, Gwen Ifill as his lifelines.
 Bonaddio then used the proceeds to start the sports analytics firm numberFire, which was sold in September 2015 to FanDuel, a fantasy sports platform.

 The finale of the tenth anniversary special, which aired on August 23, 2009, featured Ken Basin, an entertainment lawyer from Los Angeles, California, who went on to become the first contestant to play a $1,000,000 question in the "clock format".
 With a time of 4:39 (45 seconds + 3:54 banked time), Basin was given a question involving President Lyndon Baines Johnson's fondness for Fresca.
 Using his one remaining lifeline, Basin asked the audience, which supported his own hunch of Yoo-hoo rather than the correct answer.
-He decided to answer the question and lost $475,000, becoming the first contestant in the U.S. version to answer a $1,000,000 question incorrectly.
-After this, the million dollar question was not played again on a standard episode until September 25, 2013, when Josina Reaves became the second U.S. Millionaire contestant to incorrectly answer her $1,000,000 question, though she only lost $75,000 as she had used her Jump the Question lifelines on her $250,000 and $500,000 questions.
+He decided to stick with the audience's response, answer the question and lost $475,000, becoming the first contestant in the US version to answer a $1,000,000 question incorrectly, meaning that he leaves with $25,000.
+Coincidentally, Basin's appearance on the show also marked the last time the Fastest Finger round was used on the US version of Millionaire (as of 2025).

-After Basin finished his run, Vieira, the secret guest celebrity, appeared on-camera and announced that all remaining Fastest Finger contestants would play with her on the first week of the syndicated version's eighth season.
+After Basin finished his run, Vieira, the secret guest celebrity, appeared on-camera and announced that the nine remaining Fastest Finger First contestants would play with her on the first week of the syndicated version's eighth season, giving them a chance to qualify for one of the ten spots in the "Million Dollar Tournament of Ten" (see below).
 In a surprise twist, she then revealed that Philbin would be the one answering that episode's celebrity question.
 Philbin won $50,000 for his charity, Cardinal Hayes High School, after getting his question right.